-During the middle of April, the Enrollment Services Center places commencement information on the SOU web page.
+During the middle of April, Raider Student Services places commencement information on the SOU web page.
 Students who have completed their degrees during the previous fall, winter, and those who have been cleared by the CMHC Office Coordinator to complete requirements during spring quarter may participate in commencement.
-Students scheduled to complete their degree during the post-commencementsummer term may participate in the commencement ceremony if they have written verification of completion date from their advisor and CMHC Office Coordinator.
+Students scheduled to complete their degree during the post-commencement summer term may participate in the commencement ceremony if they have written verification of completion date from their advisor and CMHC Office Coordinator.